martenframework/marten/docs/docs/development/how-to/create-custom-commands.md

 ### Configuring arguments

-As mentioned previously, it is possibly to make use of the [`#on_argument`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_argument(name%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method in order to configure a specific command argument.
-This method expects an argument name, a description, and it yields a block to let the command properly assign the argument value to the command object at execution time:
+As mentioned previously, it is possible to make use of the [`#on_argument`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_argument(name%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method in order to configure a specific command argument.
+This method expects an argument name and a description, and it yields a block to let the command properly assign the argument value to the command object at execution time:

 ```crystal
 on_argument(:arg, "The name of the argument") { |value| @arg_var = value }